somrajroy/CloudLandingZone/README.md

 ### Tag Dictionary for Landing Zones (Universal Tag Dictionary & Governance)
 Below are enterprise-grade sample tags (dictionary) that you can leverage.
 Use this dictionary as a baseline for enterprise-grade tagging across all CSPs.
-If this dictionary as taken as baseline in a Landing Zone, then automatically it will be future-proof. <br/>
+If this dictionary as taken as baseline in a Landing Zone, then automatically it will be future-proof.
+It can serve as a reusable asset for consistent governance and cost attribution across AWS, Azure, and GCP. <br/>
 #### Mandatory Tags (Cross-Cloud Baseline)
 These are essential FinOps and Governance tags that should be applied to all resources for financial accountability, security, and automation.  <br/>